 This Validation Report is required even if there have been no changes in your employer, living address, or other required reporting information.

-To submit your validation report, see our STEM OPT Reporting Requirements page for more information.
+To submit your validation report, see our F-1 STEM OPT Extension Reporting Requirements page for more information.

 Student Self-Evalution Required Every 12 Months